-- The extent of Permitted Development Rights Permitted Development Rights (i.e. changes that are allowed without requiring planning permission from the local authority) may be restricted.
-For example: replacement windows, alterations to cladding, the installation of satellite dishes, removing chimneys, adding conservatories or other extensions, laying paving or building walls. - Changing the use of a building (e.g. from residential to commercial) will require planning permission. - Demolition Demolition or substantial demolition of a building within a Conservation Area will usually require planning permission from the local authority. - Trees If you are thinking of cutting down a tree or doing any pruning work to a tree within a Conservation Area you must notify the local planning authority 6 weeks in advance.
+- The extent of Permitted Development Rights Permitted Development Rights (i.e. changes that are allowed without requiring planning permission from the local authority) may be restricted. - Changing the use of a building (e.g. from residential to commercial) will require planning permission. - Demolition Demolition or substantial demolition of a building within a Conservation Area will usually require planning permission from the local authority. - Trees If you are thinking of cutting down a tree or doing any pruning work to a tree within a Conservation Area you must apply to the local planning authority (through a tree works application titled 'works to trees subject to a tree preservation order (TPO) and/or notification of proposed works to trees in a conservation area') 6 weeks in advance.
 This is to give the local planning authority time to assess the contribution that the tree makes to the character of the Conservation Area and decide whether to make a Tree Preservation Order.